 You’re able to switch between 10 different voices on the P71, including harpsichord, strings, two organs, and more.
 What’s even cooler is the Dual Voice feature which allows you to play two instruments at the same time by hitting a single key.
 Although this digital piano doesn’t look as fancy as something you might see on stage, its engineering and design allow it to be quite the contender.

 In terms of clarity, the P71 sounds a lot better than some more expensive models.
 The voices use above average samples.
-However, it might not be the best overall choice for serious recording purposes.
+However, it might not be the best weighted keyboard overall for serious recording purposes.
 Learning music theory and playing techniques and figuring out your role in a band are all achievable with the P71.
 It only starts to fall off in a professional setting.

 The main reason for this is that higher-end digital pianos have more memory.
 This allows them to use better samples for the voice.
 Another reason is that the timber doesn’t really change depending on how hard you press the key, only the volume does.
 An experienced musician would be able to tell the difference.